Paul Friedlander

 2006

-· One man-show Sala Parpallo, Valencia, Spain, May 17 – July 9.
-Show comprised of two sections of retrospective work and the new installation, Timeless Universe.
-The largest and most comprehensive exhibition to date.
-A conference was arranged to go with the show on the subject Time Does Not Exist.
-Conference speakers included myself and the noted English physicist, Julian Barbour.
-A catalogue of the show is about to be published.
+· Sala Parpallo, Valencia, Spain, 17 May – 9 July.
+One man-show, Timeless Universe, two sections of retrospective work and a new installation.
+Entire gallery painted black.
+The most comprehensive exhibition to date, 29 exhibits, mixed media, light projections, largest individual work shown 6 m tall x 2.2 m in diameter.
+A conference was arranged with the show on the subject Time Does Not Exist.
+Conference speakers included the noted English physicist, Julian Barbour and myself.
+A catalogue of the show has been published.

 2005

-· Installation in Waterlow Park, London as part of a special event organized by the charity Garden Africa.
+· Waterlow Park, London, 22, 23 September.
+Installation as part of a special event organized by the charity Garden Africa.
+Group of light sculptures, 3 m tall x 0.6 diameter.

 2004